 SOAP is a protocol for sending to data to and from the web service.
 It’s versatility comes from the fact that it is an XML-based protocol, which is widely supported by modern languages.
 The structure of the message is rather simple, it uses the namespace soap, with the root element being the Envelope.
 The only child element it requires is Body, which is where the data being transferred is placed, however there are other available elements for more advanced messaging.

-For example, the SOAP envelope for accessing the web service http://www.webservicex.net/CurrencyConvertor.asmx?WSDL (more information here), which gets the conversion rate between two currencies looks like this:
+For example, the SOAP envelope for accessing the web service http://www.webservicex.net/CurrencyConvertor.asmx?WSDL (The website is currently down unfortunately), which gets the conversion rate between two currencies looks like this:

 The FromCurrency and ToCurrency are the inputs being sent to the web service.
 In this case, I’m trying to find the conversion rate from GBP to USD.
 Which gives this response:

 The result is given inside of the ConversionRateResult element.

 A useful tool for looking at the WSDL/SOAP is SoapUI, I’m using the free version.